 LEVEL OF INSTRUCTION

-This basic-level program is appropriate for laboratory professionals working in clinical, public health and academic settings.
+This Advanced-level program is appropriate for laboratory professionals working in clinical, public health and academic settings.